Aliases for NELFA Gene

 GeneCards Summary for NELFA Gene

 NELFA (Negative Elongation Factor Complex Member A) is a Protein Coding gene.
-Among its related pathways are Disease and Gene Expression.
-GO annotations related to this gene include chromatin binding.
+Diseases associated with NELFA include Wolf-Hirschhorn Syndrome and Hepatitis D. Among its related pathways are Formation of HIV-1 elongation complex containing HIV-1 Tat and HIV Life Cycle.
+Gene Ontology (GO) annotations related to this gene include chromatin binding and translation elongation factor activity.